ioing/lath-docs/markdown/start.en.md

+# Why use it?

+IF YOU WANT TO CREATE DELIGHTFUL APP EXPERIENCES WITH WEB TECHNOLOGY, **YOU'LL TYPICALLY FACE THE FOLLOWING QUESTIONS**:

+- Assemble pages of different technology types together and make sure they don't interfere with each other
+- Routing between pages requires smooth transitions and gestures, which can be a challenge especially in terms of performance
+- You need to complete complex system design such as page preload acceleration and lifecycle management
+- Create a good configuration and automation system In practice, you may face more difficulties and challenges.
+Now, it's all going to be much simpler, and you just need to use Lath.

 # Concept

 Before getting started quickly, let's first understand the basic concepts and terms.

-- **Lath**: Lath is an experience enhancement container with very small initial dependencies, only about **5kb**.
-Its core capabilities are atomic, and dependencies are only dynamically loaded when needed.
+- **Lath**: Lath is an experience enhancement container with a first dependency of only about **5kb**.
+Its atomic core capabilities are automatically on-demand.
 - **Application**: A Lath application is composed of several Applets.
 - **Applet**: An Applet is composed of one page or one View and its related configuration files.
 - **FrameworksApplet**: Each Lath Application must have a frame-type Applet, which mainly carries public capabilities, such as navigation bars and so on.